Table of Contents

 This is an overview of the key ingredients for this recipe.
 Please see the printable recipe card below for the complete listing, including quantities.

-- Dry white wine (or chicken broth): When adding wine to this sauce, use a light, dry variety like Pinot Grigio or Sauvignon Blanc.
+- DRY WHITE WINE: When adding wine to this sauce, use a light, dry variety like Pinot Grigio or Sauvignon Blanc.
 Avoid anything labeled as “cooking wine.”
 If you prefer an alcohol-free version, use low-sodium chicken broth.

 This is an overview of how this recipe is prepared.
 Please see the printable recipe card below for detailed step-by-step instructions.

-Make the sauce: Start the sauce by sautéing a few cloves of garlic in butter, then whisk in some flour and gradually add white wine.
-Cook the sauce until thickened and smooth.
-Add the grape tomatoes and cook just enough to soften them.
-Transfer the mixture to a bowl and wipe out the pan for cooking the scallops, then add the angel hair to the boiling water.
+MAKE THE SAUCE: Sauté some garlic in butter, whisk in flour, and then slowly add white wine until it thickens.
+Toss in halved grape tomatoes and cook just enough soften them.
+Transfer the sauce to a bowl, wipe out the pan for cooking the scallops, then add the angel hair to the boiling water.

-Sear the scallops: Melt butter in the frying pan and swirl to coat the bottom.
-Add the scallops, one at a time, in a clockwise pattern.
-(By adding the scallops to the pan individually, you’ll know the order in which to turn them so they cook evenly and to just the right doneness.
-Once the scallops are cooked (about 3 minutes total), remove the pan from the heat and tend to the pasta.
+SEAR THE SCALLOPS: Melt butter in the frying pan and swirl to coat the bottom.
+Add the scallops, one at a time, in a clockwise pattern, so you know the order to turn them.
+Sear the scallops on both sides until cooked, about 3 minutes total.
+Remove the pan from the heat and tend to the pasta.

 Tips for Success

-- Have all your ingredients measured and close at hand, as timing is essential to the success of this dish.
+- PREP YOUR INGREDIENTS: Have all your ingredients measured and close at hand, as timing is essential to the success of this dish.

-- Take the scallops out of the refrigerator 10 minutes before you plan to start cooking.
+- DRY THE SCALLOPS: Take the scallops out of the refrigerator 10 minutes before you plan to start cooking.
 Arrange them in a single layer on a plate, and blot gently with a paper towel.

-- Choose a frying pan large enough to accommodate all the scallops in a single layer with at least 1/2-inch between them, and set it on the stove over medium-high heat.
+- CHOOSE THE RIGHT PAN: Use a frying pan large enough to accommodate all the scallops in a single layer with at least 1/2-inch between them.

 Scallops and Pasta with White Wine Butter